If you have a boat that will spend time on one of our waterways then you will need to buy it a licence.

 If you intend to use the boat commercially, you need a business licence.

 All licences allow you to use your boat on waters managed by us, including mooring for short periods while cruising.
 This means you can stay up to 14 days or less, but keep an eye out for signs because you’ll need to move on sooner at some more popular sites.

 If you renew your boat licence before it expires, you can take advantage of a 10% discount on the standard fee.
-To qualify we must receive your payment and correctly completed application (with supporting information such as insurance and Boat Safety details) before the start date of the licence.
+To qualify we must receive your payment and correctly completed application before the start date of the licence.

 The normal, undiscounted licence fee applies in all other cases.
 A Late Payment charge of £150 also becomes due if the boat stays unlicensed on Trust waters for more than a month – this is a fair reflection of the extra costs we incur in collecting overdue fees.